SpeerLab/STORM-UI/README.md

 Users should download and install FIJI (https://imagej.net/software/fiji/downloads).

-Users should download and install XML files and macros folder containing Fiji Z alignment .py code for 3D serial section alignment.
+Users should download and install XML files (in user-preferred location) and macros folder containing Fiji Z alignment .py code for 3D serial section alignment.
+Macros (.py files) from the STORM-UI repository should be added to the 'FIJI\macros' directory on the user's analysis machine.

-Macros from the STORM-UI repository should be added to the 'FIJI\macros' directory on the user's analysis machine.
+Users should change the "path/to/XMLs" directory within the XMLs.yml file to direct to their chosen XML directory.

 ## How to Run?